miguelperez94/heterogeneity_metro_areas_us/interactive_proposal.md

     income range that changes to the year specified by the user: https://furmancenter.org/data/images/soc2019-borough-income-distribution-bronx.png

-4) Distribution of jobs by industry in the MSA: After the "click" in the MSA from the interactive map, I want another graph that displays below, in this case, a tree map of the jobs by industry in that MSA (for example, percentage of population that works in Construction, Manufacturing, Retail, Transportation, etc).
+4) Distribution of jobs by industry in the MSA: After the "click" in one MSA from the interactive map, I want another graph that displays below, in this case, a tree map of the jobs by industry in that MSA (for example, percentage of population that works in Construction, Manufacturing, Retail, Transportation, etc) for the year selected by the user.
 I am still thinking about adding this graph because it seems that general industries doesn't vary that much among MSA.
     It would be something like this link: https://commons.wikimedia.org/wiki/File:Tree_Map_of_Employment_by_Industries_in_Los_Angeles_County,_Ca_%282015%29.svg

 ## Mock-up of this interactive proposal